UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```{index} pandas.DataFrame; apply, pandas.DataFrame; loc[]
 ```

-To accomplish such a task, we can use `.apply`.
+To accomplish such a task, we can use `apply`.
 This works in a similar way for column selection, as we saw when we used in the Section on {ref}`apply-summary` earlier.
 As we did above,
-we again use `loc[]` to specify the columns as well as the `.apply` to specify the function we want to apply on these columns.
+we again use `loc[]` to specify the columns as well as the `apply` to specify the function we want to apply on these columns.
 However, a key difference here is that we are not using aggregating function here, which means that we get back a data frame with the same number of rows.